wissne/learn-git/readme.txt

 Git tracks changes of files.
 Creating a new branch is quick.
 Creating a new branch is quick and simple.
-Add master from Tortoise GitAdd new line from Tortorise git
+Add master from Tortoise Git
+Add new line from Tortorise git